CoryMcCartan/easycensus/README.md

 #> • age
 #> • race_ethnicity
 #> Example values:
-#> • female / 5 to 9 years / total
+#> • female / 25 to 29 years / white alone
-#> • female / 20 years / white alone, not hispanic or latino
+#> • female / 67 to 69 years / asian alone
-#> • male / total / white alone
+#> • male / 55 to 59 years / white alone, not hispanic or latino
+#>
 #>  PCT012  - SEX BY AGE
 #> Parsed variables:
 #> • sex
 #> • age
 #> • race_ethnicity
 #> Example values:
-#> • female / 50 years / two or more races
+#> • male / 95 years / two or more races
-#> • male / 110 years and over / black or african american alone
+#> • male / 59 years / asian alone
-#> • female / 69 years / native hawaiian and other pacific islander alone, not
-#> hispanic or latino
+#> • male / 33 years / white alone, not hispanic or latino
 ```

 We can see right away that our best bet is either table `P012` or table